Parker Logo

 Parker LogoParker Logo PNG

 The Parker logo appears dynamic only at first glance.
 Its clear framework limits movement.
-The emblem symbolizes precision, which is very important when writing instruments.
+The emblem symbolizes precision, which is very important when using writing instruments.
 Its style suggests that the pen can be an elite luxury item.

 Parker: Brand overview